About the Working Across Cultures Micro-credential

 Of course, there are specific requirements that must be met in order to earn this micro-credential, including:

-Completing all of your internship work hours and receiving a positive final supervisor evaluation.
-The final evaluation will be submitted to the course instructor.
+- Completing all of your internship work hours and receiving a positive final evaluation from your internship supervisor.

-Submitting a quality final summative reflection paper as well as a final video, presentation, or similar creative deliverable which presents the outcomes/results of the internship experience.
+- Submitting a video, blog, or similar creative deliverable which presents the outcomes/results of your internship experience.

 HOW TO SIGN UP